-Scarborough fire station has one fulltime 24-hour shift ERP fire appliance and one fulltime 24-hour shift TRV fire appliance.
-It also has an ALP.
-The fire appliances are crewed by firefighters working across 4 shifts and providing an immediate 24/7 response to emergency incidents.
-When not attending emergency incidents, they spend their time training, delivering prevention activity and carrying out business fire safety audits.
-They also gather premises risk information and maintain hydrants.
+Scarborough fire station has two fulltime 24-hour shift fire appliances, and an ALP.
+The fire appliances are crewed by firefighters who work across four shifts and provide an immediate 24/7 response to emergencies.
+When not attending emergencies, they spend their time training, delivering prevention activity to the community and carrying out business fire safety audits.

 Provide an ERP fire appliance in place of the TRV fire appliance at Scarborough fire station.
-This second fire appliance will be staffed by 4 firefighters instead of the current 3, through a 12-hour period during the peak demand period only (day staffing).
-This will result in a reduction (indicatively 5) of the total number of firefighters required to operate at the station.
+This 2nd fire appliance will be staffed through a 12-hour period during the daytime only (Day Staffing).

 Figure 18 shows the combined fire risk for the Scarborough area.
 It has a low to medium combined fire risk area.
-Across the Scarborough area, we mobilised to 577 incidents of fire classified as risk to life and/or property.
-Of these, 236 were residential, 20 were 'persons reported' incidents, 115 were vehicle fires, and 67 were in commercial, retail, industrial or public assembly premises.
+Across the area, we mobilised to 577 incidents of fire classified as risk to life and/or property.
+Of these, 236 were residential, 20 were persons reported incidents, 115 were vehicle fires, and 67 were in commercial, retail, industrial or public assembly premises.
 339 were recorded as risk to life and property fires, with 203 recorded as false alarms.